BankPoint/CodingSample-react/README.md

 ## Environment setup

 This project will require that you have the following installed locally

 * .NET 6 SDK
+* React 18
 * SQL Server Express (or better)
 * git

 The starting database schema can be found in the `build` directory.
 The sql file at `.\build\sql-migrations.sql` can be used to create the database with the expected starting schema.

 ## Standards and practices